khadijahW/Flash028/Active Directory.md

 <img src= "https://github.com/khadijahW/Flash028/assets/99515087/01e499fa-3619-4827-81ee-c8246d55ee20" width="500">

-**Step 5: Launch Server Manager**
+**Step 4: Launch Server Manager**

 Once my VM was up and running again, I opened Server Manager directly from the Start menu.
 It's also accessible from the taskbar if it's pinned there, offering a straightforward way to jump into the management of server roles, features, and overall system configuration.

-**Step 6: Add Roles and Features**
+**Step 5: Add Roles and Features**
 Continuing with the setup of my Active Directory lab, I moved on to initiating the wizard for adding roles and features.

 **Initiating the Wizard**
 - From the Server Manager dashboard, I located and clicked on "Add roles and features."
 This action launched the Add Roles and Features Wizard, which is designed to guide users through the installation process in a step-by-step manner.

 **Choosing Installation Type**
 - Within the wizard, I was presented with various installation type options.
 I ensured that the "Role-based or feature-based installation" option was selected.
-This option is essential for setting up specific roles on the server.
 After selecting it, I clicked "Next" to proceed.

 **Server Selection**
 - The next step brought me to the Server Selection phase.
 Here, the wizard automatically highlighted my current server, which is the standard behavior when you're working directly on the server you intend to configure.
 I confirmed that my server was selected and then clicked "Next" to continue.

 **Adding Active Directory Domain Services Role**
 - In the Roles list, I scrolled until I found "Active Directory Domain Services" and selected it.
-This action is pivotal as it initiates the addition of the primary role necessary for creating a domain environment.
+This action is pivotal as it initiates the addition of the primary role necessary for creating a domain environment
 - Upon selecting Active Directory Domain Services, a new window popped up, suggesting adding features that are required for AD DS.
 I clicked "Add Features" on this prompt, acknowledging the necessity of these additional features for a fully functional AD DS environment.
 - After adding the necessary features, I clicked "Next" to proceed.
 I chose to skip the Features section by leaving everything at their default settings, as recommended for most standard setups, and clicked "Next" again.
 **Confirmation and Installation**
 - The wizard then presented me with a summary of my selections for review.
 After verifying that everything was correctly set up, I clicked "Install."
-The installation process began, with the comforting note that no restart would be required immediately, allowing me to continue using the server or even close the wizard.
+The installation process began, with the note that no restart would be required immediately, allowing me to continue using the server or even close the wizard.

-**Step 7: Configure Active Directory Domain Services**
+**Step 6: Configure Active Directory Domain Services**
 - Launching AD DS Configuration
   - I noticed a notification flag with a yellow exclamation mark at the top right corner of the Server Manager dashboard, indicating the completion of the role installation.
 Clicking on this flag revealed a drop-down menu, from which I selected "Promote this server to a domain controller."
 This action launched the Active Directory Domain Services Configuration Wizard.
 - Promotion Wizard Steps